 The Level 2 FDPOS is designed to train apprentices, typically working on food production lines, to work safely and efficiently.
 The average duration of the apprenticeship is between 12-18 months, with the end point assessment (EPA) conducted on site when the apprentice is deemed competent and ready.
 The apprenticeship is graded at Pass, Fail, Merit or Distinction.

 There are 3 components to the apprenticeship: the training programme, mandatory qualifications and end point assessment.

 Apprentices will need to complete a training programme designed to cover the key knowledge, skills and behaviour requirements of the Standard.
-For detail of the Standard programme, see the ‘Purpose and Structure’ document in the box below.
+To find out more about the Food and Drink Process Operator Apprenticeship see the Standard

 *As part of the development of the Standard the Trailblazer group responsible stipulated that a new qualification should be a compulsory part of the apprenticeship.
 In response to market demand FDQ have developed our own approved version of this qualification, which comprises 8 units/ 37 credits and meets all the requirements of the Standard.